 Horses absorb inorganic selenium (e.g. sodium selenate) well but absorption of this form may be reduced by high levels of competing minerals in the diet.
 For this reason, some or all of the selenium supplement should be in the form of high selenium yeast.

-As above, vitamin E can be unstable.
-I prefer to supplement it separately.
-Because this is a fat soluble vitamin it is best given dissolved in fat.
-If your supplement is powdered, mix it into some oil or sprinkle it on top of oil top dressed on the feed.
+Because E is a fat soluble vitamin it is best given dissolved in fat.
+If your supplement is dry, mix it into some oil or sprinkle it on top of oil top dressed on the feed.

 E and selenium are two of the most important and the most often deficient nutrients in the horse’s diet.
 Make sure your horse’s intake is adequate.